 An unforgettable year in motorcycling

-Defining moments in history are both rare and important, but for those pressing on in post-war times the rebuilding in Asia and Europe coincided with a vast restructuring of the international market.
-Experiencing record growth after WWII ended, by 1980 Japan had risen to become the world’s second largest economy, fueled mainly by the production of motor vehicles and electronics.
-New to the export game during the 1950s, Japan’s motorcycles advanced with streamlined technology and rapidly improving quality.
-Driven by a dedicated population and work ethic, the Japanese practice of price slashing and distribution embarrassed some, outraged others and starved off several notable motorcycling firms.
-The stage, as they say, was set
+Defining moments in history are both rare and important.
+For those pressing on after WW2, the rebuilding in Asia and Europe coincided with a vast restructuring of the international market.
+Experiencing record growth after the conflict ended, Japan had risen to become the world’s second largest economy in 1980 – fueled mainly by the production of motor vehicles and electronics.
+New to the 1950’s export game, Japan’s motorcycles advanced with swift tech and rapidly improved quality control.
+Driven by a dedicated, unified work ethic, the Japanese practice of copy/slash and its vast distribution embarrassed some, outraged others and starved off several notable motorcycling companies.
+The stage, as it’s often said, was set

-Living through it as an impressionable young rider and reliving it many times since, the 70s superbike era has become my editorial focus.
+Living through it as an impressionable young rider and reliving it since, the 70s superbike era has become my editorial focus.
 One amazing discovery is how the fierce competition between makers crossed some boundaries, but not others.
 Example: Guzzi owner Alejandro De Tomaso made public his disdain for Japanese practice, yet Kawasaki’s Roman red 1981 GPz 1100 lovingly mimicked his iconic Le Mans.
 Long confirmed, Japan’s Big Four was indeed a circular battleground, while the European’s vied for the affections of its affluent core.
 Yet as the 70s rolled Japan’s new fours cut deeper into westward soil, and for a host of reasons other than price.
 Those Euro firms still breathing responded by investing and calculated moves.
-The recap shows Honda’s 750 began this, phenom Z1’s followed then both braced as Suzuki and Yamaha rushed fully committed to the big four-stroke game.
+Recapping shows Honda’s 750 at the start, phenom Z1’s following, then both firms bracing for impact as Suzuki and Yamaha raced fully committed to the open-class, four-stroke game.
 Soaring as the auto market napped, interest in motorcycles rose to an all time high.

 Using the press as our guide through the past we’ll set the stage with Kawasaki’s Z1-R, released and widely tested late in 1977.
 Given its performance reputation, it isn’t ironic that Kawasaki would start and end 1978 with a similar emphasis.
-Crowned ‘The King’ by Cycle magazine early in the decade, Kawasaki’s 903 and 1015cc DOHC fours became the basis of a world wide fraternity of riders, racers and special frame builders, and they weren’t keen on giving that up.
-Truly an iconic design that’s still formidable.
-In this work we’ll take the bikes of 1978 in the same order as Cycle and its print media colleagues presented them; then the Euro alternative we think fits best.
-Many of the images used here come from period adverts or press samples saved through the years…some salvaged from scraps, but worth the effort for getting an accurate look at a range of motorcycles often modified.
-What was the best of motorcycling’s best year?
+Crowned ‘The King’ by Cycle magazine early in the decade, Kawasaki’s 903 and 1015cc DOHC fours became the basis of a worldwide fraternity of riders, racers and builders – a position they would not relinquish.
+Truly an iconic line that’s still formidable…if not unaffordable.
+In this work we present the bikes of 1978 in the same order as Cycle (and its print media colleagues) tested them, followed by a Euro alternative.
+Many of the images used here come from period adverts or press samples saved through the years.
+Some salvaged from scraps but worth the effort for getting an accurate look at a range of motorcycles often modified.
+What was the best of motorcycling’s best ever year?
 Read on…

 Yamaha XS-Eleven – 1102cc, 5-speed, shaft.
 11.82 @ 115-mph, 602-lb, 136-mph

-Like Suzuki, Yamaha introduced a new four-stroke 750 two years before – this being a shaft-driven DOHC triple and very similar styling.
-Laid out conventionally as an across-the-frame four, Yamaha’s Eleven featured a full cradle in steel tube with 29.5-degrees of rake and tapered roller bearings on its twin shock swingarm.
+Like Suzuki, Yamaha introduced a new four-stroke 750 two years before – the Yammie being a shaft-driven DOHC triple with very similar styling.
+Laid out conventionally as an across-the-frame four, the all new Eleven featured a full cradle in steel tube with 29.5-degrees of rake and tapered roller bearings on its twin shock swingarm.
 Four 34mm Mikuni CV carburetors and a transistor ignition fed the engine, renown for its smooth and prodigious torque.
-Leading the angular styling craze, Yamaha prominently mixed broad radius with the Eleven’s boxy lights and instrument panel.
-Still memorable, capable, and handsome as ever.
+Leading with angular styling, Yamaha prominently mixed broad radius with the Eleven’s boxy lights and instrument panel.
+Still memorable, capable, and more handsome than ever.

 What they said then: “It now becomes clear that in Yamaha’s fight for a larger share of the highway market, the XS750 triple was only a left hook.
 Now, they’ve delivered a genuine knockout; their new XS11 four, and in the model we have the new King of Superbikes.
 The long-reigning Z1, though certainly not grown soft with age, has been decisively dethroned.
 Equally important, with the Yamaha Eleven’s arrival we have an expanded standard by which such machines henceforth must be judged.”
 (Cycle Magazine, January 1978)